Brokeback Mountain: Music

-Gustavo Santaolalla scored the film's soundtrack, which consists of seventeen tracks as well as songs from Bob Dylan and Roger Miller.
-The album was released on October 25, 2005.
+Gustavo Santaolalla scored the film's soundtrack, which consists of 17 tracks as well as songs from Bob Dylan and Roger Miller.
+The score was recorded on February 7, 2005, and the album was released on October 25.
 Based on the story and one conversation with the director, Santaolalla was able to score the music before filming began.
 He said, "I mean if you are connected to the story and to the director, it makes a lot of sense because somehow you know, the music then becomes a part of the fabric of that film from the very beginning."
 He also used a real orchestra and played his own guitar.

 Release

 Box office

 The film received a limited release in the United States on December 9, 2005, and grossed $547,425 in its first weekend.
 Over the Christmas weekend, and beginning of January 2006, the film expanded into more domestic theaters.
 On January 20, the film opened in 1,194 theaters, then 1,652 theaters on January 27, and 2,089 theaters on February 3, its widest release.

 Brokeback Mountain was released in one theater in London on December 30 and received a wider release in the United Kingdom on January 6, 2006.
 The film was released in France on January 18, to 155 theaters, expanding to 290 by the third week.
 In its first week of release, Brokeback Mountain was in third place at the French box office.
 In Italy, the film grossed more than €890,000 in three days and was the fourth highest-grossing film in its first week.
 The film was released in Australia on January 26, where it ranked fourth place at the weekend box office.
 Brokeback Mountain was released in many other countries during the first three months of 2006.
 During its first week of release in Hong Kong, Brokeback Mountain was ranked first place at the box office, earning more than US$473,868 ($22,565 per theater).
 The film opened in Lee's native Taiwan on January 20.
 The film grossed $83 million in North America and $95 million internationally, for a worldwide $178 million.
 It is the highest-grossing release for Focus Features.

+The film was re-released in theaters on June 22 to 25, 2025, to celebrate its 20th anniversary.